Ultrahuman Ring AIR Review (2026)

 A long-term, honest review from an eleven-year Apple Watch user switching to a smart ring for the first time.
 Verdict: 4.5 / 5.

-· Purchased with own funds · Get 10% off with our referral link
+By Michael · Purchased with my own money, no review unit · · Get 10% off with our referral link

 The short version

 The Ring AIR is the first wearable in a decade that's made me take the Apple Watch off.
-It disappears on your finger, the battery genuinely lasts the week, the sleep data is clearly better than what the Watch was giving me, and — crucially — there is no subscription.
+It disappears on your finger, the battery genuinely lasts the week, the sleep data is clearly better than what the Watch was giving me, and — crucially — core tracking carries no subscription.
 The app is excellent, the onboarding is slick, and the scores it produces (Sleep Index, Movement Index, Recovery) are easy to act on without needing a sports science degree.

 It isn't perfect.
 The workout tracking is deliberately minimal, you can't see notifications, and for the first week the ring on your finger feels like a novelty you're convinced you'll lose.
 But after a month I simply stopped noticing it, which is the highest compliment you can pay a wearable.